 On July 16, 2010 the first image on Instagram was uploaded by Kevin Systrom, one of the founders of the social media platform.
 The photograph, captioned 'test', depicts a dog (whose name is unknown) and the foot of Systrom's girlfriend.
 Today, more than 95 million photos are uploaded to Instagram daily.

 We've come a long way!

-To celebrate, we're offering a one-day, 19% discount on any of our workshops with the code 'WPD19'.
-This code is valid on any and all workshops, but you have to book by midnight tonight.
+To celebrate, we're offering a 19% discount on any of our workshops with the code 'WPD19'.
+This code is valid on any and all workshops, but you have to book by midnight tomorrow.

 Finally, we urge you to go out and take some photos!
 Or stay indoors and take photos.
 But once shot, submit them to the online gallery at https://www.worldphotographyday.com, and tag #worldphotographyday when sharing.